21 Things to Know About Finding a New Rheumatologist / Rheumatoid Arthritis Specialist

 - Listen to the doctor’s opinions, even taking notes.
 Ask pertinent questions.

-- If you are treated very well, consider sending brownies or flowers.
+- If you are treated very well, consider sending cookies or a Christmas card.
 (Good people deserve to be recognized, even if they are just doing their job.)

 - Do not go back if you are treated disrespectfully.
 Tell them why you cannot come back.